UHB is one of the largest teaching hospital trusts in England, serving a regional, national, and international population.

 .All correspondence will be sent by email; please check your account regularly including your Junk/SPAM folders

-If you want to work within a positive and supportive team and have the opportunity to develop professionally then please apply.
+We look forward to hearing from you.
 All posts involving access to persons in receipt of health services will be subject to a DBS (Disclosure and Barring Service) check.

 However, having a criminal record will not necessarily bar you from working with us; this will depend on the nature of the position and the circumstances of your offences.